Graphcalibur/kfc-orbital-2021/server/README.md

     and maximum accuracy of the user's plays over time.
 - `playcount`: an integer: the total amount of plays by the user.

+Accepts the following optional parameters.
+Each parameter can filter the set of plays to summarize, if supplied.

+- `?recent=`, an integer denoting the number of recent plays to consider.
+- `?context=`, as defined in `/stats/scorelist/`,
+- `?lang=`, as defined in `/stats/scorelist/`

 ### `GET` `/stats/scorelist/[username]`

 Obtain a partial list of the user's scores.
 This endpoint takes two optional parameters, `?from=` (default 0) and